 There is various type of cloud computing reference model used based on different requirements of the consumers.
 The most important type of cloud computing reference model is the cloud reference model in cloud computing.
 The National Institute of Standards and Technology (NIST) is an organization designed by the US government (USG) agency for the adoption and development of cloud computing standards.

-The principle of NIST Cloud computing reference architecture are:
+The principles of NIST Cloud computing reference architecture are:

-3. The NIST Cloud computing reference architecture provides characteristics like elasticity, self-service, the collaboration of resources, etc.
+- The NIST Cloud computing reference architecture provides characteristics like elasticity, self-service, and resource collaboration.

 The service models involved in this architecture are: